tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 ```

 > [!NOTE]
 > `-DLT_CAL` is used to select Cryptography Function Provider.
-We provide multiple, refer to the [Libtropic SDK documentation](https://tropicsquare.github.io/libtropic/latest/).
+We provide multiple — refer to the [Supported Cryptographic Functionality Providers](https://tropicsquare.github.io/libtropic/latest/other/supported_cfps/) section in the Libtropic SDK documentation.

 For each example, an ELF binary will be created in the build directory.
 Once all examples are built, **continue with the following section**.